Optimal (degree+1)-Coloring in Congested Clique: BucketColor

-Our algorithm uses a hash function to generate the binary strings (and hence the buckets) for the colors and nodes.
-Based on the partition of the nodes and colors into buckets, it is sufficient to color a set of reduced instances (one per bucket) of the original \DILC instance.
-The following definition formalizes the effective palettes and neighborhoods of a node under any function mapping nodes and colors to strings.
+Note that our algorithm uses a hash function to generate the binary strings (and hence the buckets) for the colors and nodes.
+In particular, our algorithm colors each node $u$ in bucket $x$ with a color present in some descendant bucket of $x$.
+Thus, an edge $\{u, w\}$, where neither $u$ is a descendant of $w$ nor $w$ is a descendant of $u$, can safely be removed from the graph.